 Tradition of Success at Edgewood College

-Since taking over the helm in 2000, Brisack has coached 27 All-Conference performers; including back-to-back LMC Player of the Year recipients Travis Krahn (2004) and John Fish (2005) and Conference Rookie of the Year recipients Travis Krahn (2001) and Alex Berta (2006).
-The Eagles had a league best seven All-LMC members in 2005.
-Six players have garnered All-Region recognition: Travis Krahn (2001, 2003, 2004), Matt Hill (2001), Andrew Handorf (2005,2006), John Fish (2005), Ryan Halliburton (2006), and Cody Flynn (2007).
-In addition to success on the field, Handorf became the program's first-ever Academic All-American in 2005.
+Since taking over the helm in 2000, Brisack has coached 113 All-Conference performers; including back-to-back Player of the Year recipients Travis Krahn and John Fish and Conference Rookie of the Year recipients Travis Krahn and Alex Berta.
+The Eagles had a league best seven All-Conference members in 2005.
+18 players have garnered All-Region recognition with Zack Creekmore earning All-American honors.

-A great teacher of the game, Brisack has had success at every level he has coached.
+Loving to teach the game, Brisack has had success at every level he has coached.
 As head coach at St. Bernard High School in Eureka, Calif., Brisack compiled a 156-50 record.
 He coached St. Bernard to five league titles from 1992 to 1999, 7 sectional appearances, two sectional titles, 6 California top 10 rankings, and was named the ABCA National High School Coach of the Year in 1998 after leading his team to a 27-3 overall record and a No. 1 ranking in the state polls.

 In addition to his duties with Edgewood’s baseball program, Brisack was named Athletic Director at the College on July 6, 2006.

 Coach Brisack is married to wife Michele.
 The couple has been blessed with two beautiful children.